Maria Angelicoussis

-Maria Angelicoussis is a Greek shipowner and the CEO and owner of Angelicoussis Group, one of the world's biggest private ship owning groups.
+Maria Angelicoussis is a Greek shipowner, business magnate and the CEO and owner of Angelicoussis Group, one of the world's biggest private ship owning groups.

-She is daughter of John Angelicoussis.

 She was included in the Forbes List with an estimated fortune of US$7.6 billion.

-She was included in the Lloyd's List "One Hundred Most Influential People in the Shipping Industry" list ranking 10th in 2022 and 12nd in 2023.
+She was included in the Lloyd's List "One Hundred Most Influential People in the Shipping Industry" list ranking 10th in 2022, 12th in 2023, and 8th in 2025.

+She is member of the board of directors of the Union of Greek Shipowners.

+Under the leadership of Maria Angelicoussis, the Angelicoussis Group completed the largest transaction in its history by acquiring Altera Shuttle Tankers, a UK-based owner and operator of 18 shuttle tankers.